 Pitch your tent on our 50 acre working farm!
 This is a primitive camping area in one of our rockier meadows.
 The camping area is pretty firm, so you can pull up and park right at your site without getting stuck.
 We currently have four areas mowed that can easily accommodate 2 tents.
 There are fire rings at each site and one of the rings has a cooking grill attached.
 Firewood is available if you need it.
 There is no running water or hook-ups in the camping area, but a porta-potty is available near the barn.

 You'll be camping within walking distance of Riverfront Park, located along the Susquehanna River.
 Walking, biking, and boating are popular activities at the park.
 Hiking trails and rock climbing are a short drive away at Chickies Rock.
 Opportunities to view wildlife are abundant, including a herd of whitetail deer that like to hang out on our property at certain times of the year and an ever-changing assortment of birds.
-Fall asleep listening to the sweet chirps of crickets and frogs.
+Fall asleep under the stars listening to the sweet chirps of crickets and frogs.
 You may even feel the soft rumble of a train passing in the night.

 Drager Farms specializes in raising 100% grassfed beef.
 We were thrilled to be the first farm in Pennsylvania to be dually Certified Grassfed by AGW and Animal Welfare Approved for our cattle raising practices.
 That means all of our animals are treated humanely from start to finish, without the use of GMOs, antibiotics or hormones.

 We have beef sticks and jerky for sale at our onsite retail farm store to enhance your camping experience.
 If you'd like to take a tour of the farm and meet the animals, just let us know!